-When corned beef is tender, remove and set in on a plate or rack.
+When corned beef is tender, remove it and set it on a plate or rack.
 For a smoky flavor rub a tablespoon or two of liquid smoke all over the tenderized corned beef.
-Also sprinkle on black pepper liberally, about a 2-3 tablespoons.
+Also sprinkle on black pepper liberally, about 2-3 tablespoons.
 You can add more or less to suit your taste.

-In a preheated 350 degree oven add corned beef to a baking pan or dish.
-Bake for about an hour until corned beef has a dry outer skin.
+In a preheated 350-degree oven add corned beef to a baking pan or dish.
+Bake for about an hour until corned beef has dry outer skin.
 Remove from oven when done.

 When ready to serve, slice the pastrami "across the grain", so it doesn't break apart.

 I like my pastrami sandwich with mustard.
 It's traditionally served on rye bread, but sourdough is a tasty and cheap substitution.
 My Deli Coleslaw recipe is a click away, here, for added veggie crunch on the side, or on the sandwich itself.
 I got about 4 large sandwiches from a 4-pound (uncooked weight) corned beef brisket -- you may get more depending on the sliced serving size.

 If you are reheating cooked pastrami, it is best to steam it covered on a steamer rack for a few minutes until warm.
 You could also microwave it.
 I like to place a hunk (or a few slices) of pastrami on a plate and cover it with a small damp paper towel, then zap it until warmed through.

 My favorite use for the trimmings of pastrami is to mix it into scrambled eggs.
 Check back for that recipe next week.